peremartra/oopere/README.md

 - 🌱 I'm also collaborating with DeepLearning.ai as a Mentor in the Specialization: TensorFlow Advanced Techniques.
 - 🌱 I’m currently enrolled in the Micromaster in Data science By U.C.
 San Diego.

 If you are interested in a collaboration, or just want some advice or discuss anything related to A.I., please don't hesitat to contact-me.
-I will be really happy to assist and help un any possible way.
+I will be really happy to assist and help in any possible way.

 My Deep & Machine Learning articles in Medium:
 - https://medium.com/@peremartra